ctrl-freaks/freezeframe.js/README.md

      ```

 * **attach(** selector **)**
     Attaches hover / click / touch events based on freezeframe options.
+Can be filtered by selector.
     ```javascript
   ff.attach();                // all images in freezeframe instance ff.attach('.my_class');     // filter images by selector
     ```

 * **trigger(** selector **)**
-    Triggers (starts) animation.
+    Triggers (starts) animation, or restarts animation from the first frame if
+    the .gif is already animating.
 Can be filtered by selector.
     ```javascript
   ff.trigger();               // all images in freezeframe instance ff.trigger('.my_class');    // filter images by selector
     ```

 * **release(** selector **)**
     Releases (stops) animation.
+Can be filtered by selector.
     ```javascript
   ff.release()                // all images in freezeframe instance ff.release('.my_class');    // filter images by selector